Harsyajavierrr05/comicverse/README.md

-This website was implemented for Final Project of SLP Training of Web Development Division
+This website was implemented for Final Project of SLP Training of Web Development Division.
+This website solely focusing on mini basic e-commerce for bookfans environment, especially comics.
+The language used here including HTML, CSS, JS, PHP, and SQL for database